AdobeDocs/experience-platform.ja-JP/help/edge/fundamentals/configuring-the-sdk.md

 | -------- | ------------ | ----------------- |
 | Boolean | × | `true` |

-Enables Audience Manager [!UICONTROL URL destinations], which allows the firing of URLs based on segment qualification.
+Enables [!DNL Audience Manager] [!UICONTROL URL destinations], which allows the firing of URLs based on segment qualification.

 ## ID オプション